Veeam Recovery Media

 - You want to restore the system volume of the computer and so on.

 Veeam Recovery Media is distributed as an ISO image.
-The ISO image file can be downloaded from https://www.veeam.com/linux-backup-download.html.
-You can burn the ISO image file to different kinds of media:
+You can download the ISO image file from this Veeam webpage: select an operating system to display the download links for the product and recovery ISO.
+You can burn the ISO image file to the following types of media:

 - Removable storage devices such as USB drives or SD cards